AntonsRuberts/AntonsRuberts.github.io/_graph/deepwalk.md

 <img src="../../assets/images/deepwalk/embs_comparison.png" alt="DeepWalk-vs-Node2Vec-embeddings">

-As can be seen from the embeddings, the `company`, `government`, and `tvshows` are represented by clear clusters whereas `politician` clusters is kind of scattered around.
+As can be seen from the embeddings, the `company`, `government`, and `tvshows` are represented by clear clusters whereas `politician` clusters are scattered around.
 Plus, there are pages which are not clustered meaning that they are probably much harder to classify.

 ## Conclusion

-Just by using structural graph information we were able to extract node embeddings which were incredibly useful in the downstream task of classification.
+Just by using node proximity information from graph we were able to extract node embeddings which were incredibly useful in the downstream task of classification.
 Here you saw two node embedding algorithms - DeepWalk and Node2Vec.
-I hope that you have a better understanding of how these algorithms work, and how to apply them to the real-world graph datasets.
+I hope that now you have a better understanding of how these algorithms work, and how to apply them to the real-world graph datasets.
 Plus, we've covered a very important fundamental aspect of random walk, and its variant - biased random walk.
 These concepts are crucial in working with graphs data and you will encounter them in a lot of other papers.
-In next blogs we'll keep exploring new graph ML algorithms, so stay tuned.
+In the next blogs we'll keep exploring new graph ML algorithms, so stay tuned.